-It is the responsibility of the Veteran, with support of the VDC provider, to develop a VDC spending plan that is below the authorized amount, track and monitor VDC spending, and make any necessary changes to the VDC spending plan to ensure spending does not exceed the authorized budget.
+amount, track and monitor VDC spending, and make any necessary changes to the VDC spending plan to ensure spending does not exceed the authorized budget.
+The Veteran's authorized budget is designed to meet the Veteran's needs for the entire period of the authorization, therefore, the VDC provider must support the Veteran to develop a spending plan that avoids overspending.
 VAMCs are not required to reimburse for any VDC spending that exceeds the Veteran's authorized budget.